theobald-software/theobald-software.github.io/content/_en/xtract-is/table/extract-table-data.md

 ![Table-01](/img/content/Table-01.png){:class="img-responsive" width="200px" }

-Click the *Add* button to open a dialog for table lookup.
+Click on the *Add* button to open a dialog for table lookup.
 Enter the name of the table (wildcards like * are supported) and click on the *looking glass* button to invoke the search.
 Mark the table in the result list and click OK.

 ![Table-Lookup](/img/content/Table-Lookup.png){:class="img-responsive" width="600px" }